-John Archibald has been a Professor in the Department of Linguistics at UVic since 2010.
+John Archibald has been a Professor at UVic since 2010.
+From 2010-2024 he was in the Department of Linguistics.
+In 2024 the department was merged into the School of Languages, Linguistics & Cultures.
 He was elected as a Fellow of the Royal Society of Canada in 2020.

 (Thanks to my buddy and fellow Banff School of Fine Arts alumnus Steve Thamer for his dulcet tones!)